MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaces/surfaceexample2.md

 ## Steps to Do
 ### Develop Your Network
 #### Modification of WEMs
 Use the module `WEMLoad` to load the file *venus.off*.
-Then add and connect the shown modules.
+Then, add and connect the shown modules.
 We like to display the WEM *venus* two times, one time this WEM is modified.
 You can use the module `WEMModify` to apply modifications.
 In its panel, change the scale and the size of the WEM.
 Now you see two times the `venus` next to each other.

 ![WEMModify](images/tutorials/dataobjects/surfaces/DO7_01.png "WEMModify")